 Commitment to offering quality academic programs and to student and graduate success.
 We are committed to offering quality academic programs, and we strive continually to improve the learning experience for our students.
 We are dedicated to recruiting and retaining quality faculty and instructors with relevant industry experience and appropriate academic credentials.
 Our program advisory boards help us to reassess and update our educational offerings on a regular basis in order to ensure the relevance of our curriculum and to design new academic programs with the goal of enabling students to either enter or advance in their chosen fields.
 We seek to identify emerging industry trends in order to understand the evolving educational needs of our students and graduates.
 We are able to rapidly develop new academic programs and to tailor our existing proprietary content for courses across our degree programs.
-In addition, we frequently introduce existing academic programs and introduced over 260 new academic programs to locations that had not previously offered such programs.
+In addition, we frequently introduce existing academic programs to additional locations in our national platform of schools.
+During fiscal 2013, we developed eight new academic programs and introduced over 260 new academic programs to locations that had not previously offered such programs.
 Additionally, our staff of trained, dedicated career services specialists maintains strong relationships with employers in an effort to improve our graduate employment rates for our students in their chosen fields.